broozar/installDesktopFreeBSD/README.md

 ### Alternative red wallpaper
 ![PIC Desktop](Screenshots/dm121c.png)

-## YouTube tutorial (click image to play)
+## YouTube tutorial for previos version 12.x (click image to play)
 [![Watch the video](https://img.youtube.com/vi/vMzE63z6yLk/maxresdefault.jpg)](https://youtu.be/vMzE63z6yLk)

-## Known issues
+## Untested
-- Keyboard layouts and variants are not checked for validity.
-Potential input problems with the new udev changes in FreeBSD.
+- My hardware selection is limited.
+Only current nVidia drivers and AMDGPU are tested.
+If you have older hardware and/or intel graphics, please let me know if/how it works.

 ## Differences to previous version
-- Version 12.1 cuts out all optional desktop software that was previously asked about in 12.0.
-To install software like GIMP, Blender or Audacity, please use pkg after you have rebooted the system.
-- Major refactoring: The script code has been cleaned up and should be easier to follow.
+- dialog UI is the new default
+- graphics support for AMD and Intel
-- External data like config files, screenshots etc. has been moved to separate files which will be downloaded from GitHub as needed.
+- almost all config files are pulled out of the script and have been put on github as separate files, which will be downloaded as needed
-- Experimental Nvidia driver support.
-- Even more custom theming, including SLiM.
-- New predefined keyboard shortcuts.
-- Java installer with NetBeans config.
-- Rules for PolicyKit restoring reboot/shutdown from MATE.
-- License change from MIT to GPL v3 because of the new components used.

 ## Changelog
+- 2021-03-10: refactoring, improved theme, new features: dialog, amd, intel
 - 2020-05-02: refactoring, printf, new feature: tmpfs directory
 - 2020-03-27: DarkMate 12.1 release, switch to FreeBSD 12.1
 - 2019-03-29: first DarkMate release, switch to FreeBSD 12